mrazjava/booklink-backend/README.md

 ```
 See `src/main/resources/` for additional custom profiles, or build your own.

 <sup>1</sup> | Authenticates AWS with credentials/config from your `~/.aws/` directory.
-Booklinkt AWS resources have limited (admin) access not available to the public.
+Booklink AWS resources have limited (admin) access not available to the public.
 Either use your own AWS infrastructure, contact me for special access, or use sandbox.

 ## Sandbox
 We can make a custom docker image from our latest work and run it off [sandbox](https://github.com/mrazjava/booklink#sandbox) `local` environment.
 This is helpful when testing new code prior merging to `develop`, which is the basis for sandbox staging.
 Running local image via sandbox is like simulating a staging environment; one can make sure that all automated db scripts migrate correctly and that all tests are passing.